by Richard Delaney, President

-When I started Richard M Delaney and Associates Inc. 25 years ago, the mission was and still is … more and better engagement – both in the work we do and for the people we train.
+When I started Richard M Engage Delaney 25 years ago, the mission was and still is … more and better engagement – both in the work we do and for the people we train.
 Since the arrival of COVID-19, Delaney has put its training products online and has had the pleasure of meeting virtually 825 participants who want to do engagement better.

 I have a soft place in my heart for them.
 Their biggest challenge will not be doing better engagement, but rather getting their organizations to let them.
 This is a common theme running through the “fears and frustration” pre-course survey question we ask: How do I get my organization to use more than one or two different techniques?
 How do I get the team to better align the engagement process with the objectives we’ve set?

 This situation is more than a frustration.
 It is a real risk.
 If organizations only use the same few techniques they have previously used they are failing to align their engagement efforts to an appropriate level on the Spectrum and are therefore chronically over or under engaging.

 So, in a recent training during a virtual focus group simulation, I pitched the question.
 Here’s what the five participants came up:

 - Point to the evidence – in similar-sized organizations that do engagement well, the range of techniques they use, and the results achieved using the technique you are suggesting